Child Custody Modification Attorney In Atlanta & Fulton County

 If you are seeking a modification that the other parent does not agree with, you will need to file a motion with the court to obtain the modification.
 If you are filing a motion, it is important that you put forward a strong argument, one that shows that a “substantial change in circumstances” has occurred.

-At O’Driscoll Keller Law Group, LLC we assist clients throughout Cumming and Forsyth County, GA, to seek modifications.
+At O’Driscoll Keller Law Group, LLC we assist clients throughout Atlanta and Fulton County, GA to seek modifications.
 We can help you to prove that your request for modification is truly in the best interests of your children, and we will fight hard to convince the court on your behalf.

 A Substantial Change In Circumstances

 There are a variety of situations that could be considered a “substantial change in circumstances”, including a significant move by the custodial parent – one that will significantly impact the stability of the lives of your children – and a change in lifestyle, such as drug addiction.
 The more disruptive the change is to the children, the more likely the court will grant a modification.

 Every family faces different challenges, so the specific details can vary considerably from case to case.
 As your law firm, it is our job to gather the facts and show the court that your wish for a change is reasonable and in the best interest of the children.

 Please contact our divorce attorneys now to learn more about modifying custody orders in Atlanta and surrounding areas.
 We are here to answer your questions and help you protect your loved ones.